code-423n4/2022-07-swivel/README.md

 ## **5095**

 Another focus of v3 was the integration of [EIP-5095](https://github.com/ethereum/EIPs/pull/5095).
-We wanted to ensure compliance and demonstrate how one could integrate a 5095 with some backwards compatable infrastructure for authorized redemptions.
+We wanted to ensure compliance and demonstrate how one could integrate a 5095 with some backwards compatible infrastructure for authorized redemptions.
 That said, 5095 is in flux and not finalized and 100% compliance is not to be expected. (e.g. Our previews currently return 0 before maturity, an old version of 5095.)
 This largely includes:
 - A `ZcToken.sol` which follows the 5095 interface, and redemptions that call an authorized `IRedeemer.authRedeem`
 - The addition of `MarketPlace.authRedeem` which acts as our IRedeemer and burns zcTokens then calls and authorized `Swivel.authRedeem`
 - The addition of `Swivel.authRedeem` which withdraws from an external protocol and then transfers an ERC20 out